splendo/kaluga/architecture/README.md

 }
 ```

-When bound to a ViewController, the `LifecycleManager` calls its `onLifeCycleChanged` callback automatically at the start of each cycle (`viewDidAppear`).
+When bound to a viewController, the `LifecycleManager` calls its `onLifeCycleChanged` callback automatically at the start of each cycle (`viewDidAppear`).
 Use this callback to start observing data that should be bound to the lifecycle and put the disposables in the provided `DisposeBag`.
 At the end of a lifecycle (`viewDidDisappear`) the Observables are automatically disposed.

 ## Navigation
 Navigation is available through a specialized `NavigatingViewModel`.
-This ViewModel takes a `Navigator` object that responds to a given `NavigationAction`.
+This viewModel takes a `Navigator` object that responds to a given `NavigationAction`.
 The Navigation action specifies the action(s) that can navigate.

 ```kotlin